A horse’s gait is described as a coordinated pattern of movement that is repeated to form a stride.

 The Role of Arena Surfaces

-Now we have a better understanding of how the horse moves and interacts with the ground, we can appreciate how important it is to select the right arena footing.
+Now that we understand how the horse moves and interacts with the ground, we can appreciate how important it is to select the right arena footing.

-An ideal equestrian surface should allow the horse to transition safely and efficiently, through each phase of the stride, with no loss of momentum or energy.
+An ideal equestrian surface should allow the horse to transition safely and efficiently, through each stride phase, with no loss of momentum or energy.
 All riding arena surfaces possess distinct characteristics that help to determine how well the footing will perform when ridden on.
 These characteristics are: firmness, cushioning, cupping, responsiveness and grip.